gr2m/javascript-plugin-architecture-with-typescript-definitions/README.md

   }
 >;

-// support using the `MyBase` import to be used as a class instance type export type MyBase = typeof MyBase;
+// support import to be used as a class instance type export type MyBase = typeof MyBase;
 ```